Public holiday and Christmas arrangements

 Some prisons have arts and crafts programs where prisoners will be able to create presents for their loved ones.

-The standard mail and property rules apply to items sent to prisons.
+The standard mail and property rules apply to items sent from prisons.
 Cards will be opened, read and examined.

 Cards and gifts to prisoners